janwilmans/guidelines/warnings.md

 I also use the defines: `NOMINMAX` and `WIN32_LEAN_AND_MEAN` for a little more standard compliance and less old headers included by default if you're going to include 'windows.h'.

-# More elabote sets
+# More elaborate sets

 There are also a couple of extra nice warnings you could add, I provide them here in CMAke syntax.
 I generally put this in a separate file 'CMakeLists.warnings.cmake', also include it for projects that I want to enforce these warnings on.
-However, I think the recommened CMake approach is actually to make a 'target' with these options 'public' and make your targets that want these options depend on it.
+However, I think the recommended CMake approach is actually to make a 'target' with these options 'public' and make your targets that want these options depend on it.
 So do want to will with that ;)
 You could look at the [DebugView++](https://github.com/CobaltFusion/DebugViewPP/blob/develop/CMakeLists.txt#L55) CMake setup as an example

 ## GCC and CLANG